-There have been noticeable demographic changes made in the use of English around the world recently.
+There have been noticeable demographic changes recently in the use of English around the world.
 English as a medium of communication is now the contact language of native speakers from many diverse speech communities who interact with each other in multilingual contexts.
-The use of English as a lingua franca (ELF) and its implications has become a hot topic in Applied Linguistics and English Studies.
+The use of English as a lingua franca (ELF) and its implications has become a hot topic in applied linguistics and English studies.

-In doing so, it makes a considerable contribution to the growing field of empirical studies in ELF.
-This book explores the usage of pragmatic strategies and highlights their significant role in communicative effectiveness in ELF interactions.
-In showing the processes of classifying communication strategies involved in the identification of newly observed communication strategies, this book will be of great interest to English linguists applied linguists, graduate and undergraduate students of English, ELT material developer and teachers of English.
+In doing so, this book makes a considerable contribution to the growing field of empirical studies in ELF.
+It explores the usage of pragmatic strategies and highlights their significant role in communicative effectiveness in ELF interactions.
+In showing the processes of classifying communication strategies involved in the identification of newly observed communication strategies, this book will be of great interest to English linguists, applied linguists, graduate and undergraduate students of English, English Language Teaching material developers and teachers of English.

 Table of Contents